SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites.md

 These instructions are for MacOS or Linux users.
 If you are a Windows user, please check out Windows instructions [here](./prerequisites_win.md)

+## 1. Install Docker Desktop and create a personal Docker Registry
+Instructions can be found [here](https://docs.docker.com/docker-hub/), Step 1 to 4.

+ We recommend you to create an access token to be used in place of your password.
+Instructions on how to generate a token can be found [here](https://docs.docker.com/docker-hub/access-tokens/#create-an-access-token).

-##  1. Install Git and clone bootcamp repositories
+##  2. Install Git and clone bootcamp repositories
 *	Install Git following instructions [here](https://github.com/git-guides/install-git).

 *	Clone [btp-ai-sustainability-bootcamp repository](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp).
 This is the main bootcamp repository containing all the necessary code.
 A guide on how to clone a repository can be found [here]( https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).